Some U.S. states turn to vaccine mandates for key workers as COVID cases rise - Up News Info

 “It is a much younger population that is being hospitalized today,” Mayhew told MSNBC on Monday.
 At one Jacksonville hospital, the average age is 42, she said.
 “We have 25-year-olds in the hospital in intensive care on ventilators,” she told the cable network.
 “We’ve got to convince 25-year-olds, 30-year-olds, that this is now life-threatening for them.”

 New York Governor Andrew Cuomo also sounded the alarm, urging but not mandating bars, restaurants and other private businesses to require all customers be vaccinated before entering.
 The Democratic governor also said that vaccines could become mandatory for nursing home workers, teachers and healthcare workers if case numbers do not improve.
-“Private businesses – I am asking them and suggesting to them to go to vaccine-only admission,” Cuomo said.
-“I believe it’s in your best business interest.
+“I believe it’s in your best business interest,” Cuomo said.
 If I go to a bar and I want to have a drink and I want to talk to the person next to me, I want to know that that person is vaccinated.”

 Advertisement